springfall2008/batpred/docs/customisation.md

 **car_charging_energy_scale** Is used to scale the **car_charging_energy** sensor, the default units are kWh so if you had a sensor in watts you might use 0.001 instead.

-**car_charging_rate** sets the rate your car is assumed to charge at, but will be pulled automatically from Octopus Energy plugin if enabled
+- **input_number.car_charging_rate** - Set to the car's charging rate in kW per hour (normally 7.5 for 7.5kWh), but will be pulled automatically from Octopus Energy integration if enabled for Octopus Intelligent.

 **car_charging_loss** gives the amount of energy lost when charging the car (load in the home vs energy added to the battery).
 A good setting is 0.08 which is 8%.